Joseph O. Prewitt Díaz: Civil Air Patrol

 As a child he loved to fly.
-While in the Benjamin Harrison High School in Cayey, P.R. his favorite class was aeronautics and as a result he joined the Civil Air Patrol (1956–1959).
+While in the Benjamin Harrison School in Cayey, P.R. his favorite class was aeronautics and as a result he joined the Civil Air Patrol (1956–1959).
 By the age of 15 he had soloed in a Piper Cub.
 His dream of flying "low and slow" was put on the back burner until 1988 when he rejoined the Pennsylvania Wing.
 He served the organization until 2000.
 He served as Squadron Commander, Red Cross Liaison, and Legislative Affairs Officer for the Pennsylvania Wing and achieved the rank of lieutenant colonel.
 During that period of time he went back to flying and achieved the Aeronautical Rating of Master Observer.
 He was awarded the Meritorious Service Medal and the Distinguished Service Medal for his services.

 Education

 Prewitt Díaz completed his undergraduate studies and graduate studies in psychology and counseling psychology at the University of Puerto Rico.
 He completed two additional graduate degrees in the United States: educational psychology at Trinity College, and Pastoral Counseling and Spiritual Direction at Neumann College.
 He received his PhD degree from the University of Connecticut and pursued Post Doctoral studies at the Gestalt Institute of Cleveland.